 Next up for packing should be clothes.
 It’s easy to over-pack for an RV trip so, as with the food, it’s best to have a list.
 As a golden rule, have each person in your family bring the following:

 * 2 Pairs of Pants

 Have each person be responsible for bringing the personal items they want to have with them as well.
 A good rule to follow here will be to give each person either a garbage bag or a backpack and tell them that they can bring whatever they want so long as it fits in the bag or pack.
 That way you’re not over-packing, and no one feels like they’re missing their essentials.

 Personal hygiene is often the category of items that people neglect or overlook when preparing for RV trips.
 You’ll want to reserve at least one closet or storage space in the RV for personal hygiene items and towels.
 If you pack travel-sized items and are willing to share toothpaste, you should have plenty of room.

 Step #4 – Outdoor Gear

-Next, we get to your outdoor gear.
+Next, we get to your camping gear & outdoor gear.
 In other words, your for fun items.
 Only part of your time is going to be spent driving, right?
 The other time is going to be spent having fun outside.